aeternity/protocol/epoch/api/channels_api_usage.md

 Note the `role=responder` as it is specific.
 Note also that the `host` is missing - it is not required for the responder.

 ### Connection opened messages
-Parties websocket clients receive messages for the opening of the TCP connection.
+Parties' WebSocket clients receive messages for the opening of the TCP connection.

 #### Initiator connection opened message